-As a result of a large amount of androgens receptors located in the trapezius muscles and the shoulder girdle, the two areas just blow up to enormous proportions when people start taking anabolic steroids.
+As a result of the high concentration of androgens receptors in the trapezius muscles and the shoulder girdle, the two areas just blow up to enormous proportions when people start taking anabolic steroids.
 Large traps coupled with 3D deltoids are a sure sign of steroid usage.
 In the photo below, you see the transformation of Ty Ogedegbe who is a very gifted bodybuilder.

 Pay special attention to the progress made in the trap region.
-It’s absolutely insane and screams ‘anabolic steroids’.
+It’s absolutely insane and screams “anabolic steroids”.
 This is not a surprise, however, since Ty Ogedegbe is 5’8” and 195 lbs.
-A quick check reveals that he is one inch shorter and 10lbs heavier than former Mr. Olympia Frank Zane.
+A quick check reveals that he is one inch shorter and 10lbs heavier than former Mr. Olympia Frank Zane (5’9”@185lbs).

-Below is a study that examined the relation between androgens receptors in the traps and anabolic steroids.
+Below is a study that has examined the relation between the androgens receptors located in the traps and the intake of anabolic steroids.

 Link to original study: